 Job Overview

-The ability to speak Welsh is desirable for this post; English and/or Welsh speakers are equally welcome to apply.
+The ability to speak Welsh is desirable for this post; Welsh and/or English speakers are equally welcome to apply.

 Working for our organisation

 We offer a fantastic benefits package and extensive training and development opportunities with paid mandatory training, excellent in-house programmes, opportunities to complete recognised qualifications and professional career pathways including a range of management development programmes.
-We offer flexible working and promote a healthy work-life balance, provide occupational health support and an ambitious plan for a Wellbeing Centre of Excellence to support you at work.
+We offer flexible working and promote a healthy work-life balance, provide occupational health support, and an ambitious plan for a Wellbeing Centre of Excellence to support you at work.

 Our Clinical Futures strategy continues to enhance and promote care closer to home as well as high-quality hospital care when needed.
 Join us on our journey to pioneer new ways of working and deliver a world-class healthcare service fit for the future.